-Orcas Are Dying, But There Is a Way to Save Them
+Orcas are Dying, But a New River Restoration Plan Could Save Them

 Earthjustice attorney Patti Goldman, who has been working to protect these orcas for more than a decade, explains how safeguarding salmon—the orcas’ main food source—is essential to avoid extinction of the whales.